Generate passive income to sustain a desired lifestyle and achieve financial freedom!

 Reinvested dividends can add significant wealth over normal investment returns if you compound for long enough periods of time.
 The benefits of exponential growth are multiplied by growing dividends.
 This is because both the number of shares (from reinvestment) and the dividends per share are growing.
 The exponential power of dividend growth compounding can provide competitive returns regardless of whether the price of the stock increases in value or not.

 3. Take Advantage of Corrections and Bear Markets

 Investors savvy enough to reinvest dividends during corrections and bear markets purchase more shares with the dividend while the prices are lower.
 Later, when prices recover, the return is actually enhanced by the temporary fall in the stock price.
 Reinvesting dividends and accumulating more shares during corrections and bear markets greatly boosts dividend growth investing returns in the long run.

 4. Capital Preservation

-Quality dividend paying companies are more mature and stable than the average company.
+Quality dividend-paying companies are more mature and stable than the average company.
 These stocks usually hold up better in down markets than more speculative stocks.
 This is especially true when a value approach with margin of safety is used when selecting stocks.

 Regular readers of this blog know that I put the utmost premium on the concept of investment risk management.
-Remember, the biggest risk of investing is permanent loss of principal.
+Remember, the biggest risk of investing is the permanent loss of principal.

 5. Create an Income Stream

 Dividends provide a regular income stream.
-Most stocks pay a quarterly dividend, but a well constructed portfolio of dividend stocks can provide a consistent monthly income stream.
+Most stocks pay a quarterly dividend, but a well-constructed portfolio of dividend stocks can provide a consistent monthly income stream.
 You want to buy companies that have the ability to sustain (and hopefully grow) their dividend It’s a huge mistake to focus only on yield.